nberktumer/ha-bambu-lab-p1-spaghetti-detection/README.md

 the [Obico](https://www.obico.io) ML server, providing a solution for detecting and handling spaghetti incidents during your prints.

+If you like this automation and would like to support it, you can [buy me a coffee](https://www.patreon.com/nberk/shop).

 ## Features

 - **Spaghetti Detection:** Utilize Obico's machine learning server to identify and prevent spaghetti issues.